 Alternative Character Interpretation: Does O'Malley genuinely believe the conspiracy theories he espouses or is he a double agent for the Syndicate, or simply in it for the money?
 Mulder even ponders on the last one.

-And You Thought It Would Fail: A barely-known creator and male protagonist, along with a complete unknown actress, plus a premise that could alienate people given the Sci-Fi Ghetto.
-Fox even put the show right after The Adventures of Brisco County, Jr. feeling that would be the hit, and The X-Files would get the residual audience... when Brisco County Jr struggled with falling ratings and didn't get renewed, and The X-Files only improved its audience within S1 and eventually lasted for 9 seasons.
+And You Thought It Would Fail: A barely-known creator and male protagonist, along with a completely unknown actress, plus a premise that could alienate people given the Sci Fi Ghetto.
+Fox even put the show right after The Adventures of Brisco County, Jr. feeling that would be the hit, and The X-Files would get the residual audience... when Brisco County Jr struggled with falling ratings and didn't get renewed, and The X-Files only improved its audience within S1 and eventually lasted for 11 seasons.

-Archive Panic: With nine seasons of twenty-odd episodes each, it takes a long time to get through the series if you're starting from the very beginning.
+Archive Panic: With nine seasons of twenty-odd episodes each and two revival seasons having 6 and 10 episodes respectively, it takes a long time to get through the series if you're starting from the very beginning.

 Averted for several years.
 This was one of the first television shows to be sold on DVD, and so distributors didn't know what the price points should be.
 For many years the DVD seasons were priced over $100 each.

 Played straight later.
 A season is about $15 if you know where to go.
 (Others keep it priced at $40 a season.)
 It is Better on DVD if you want to avoid Continuity Lockout in terms of the Myth Arc — especially because of all the double and triple episodes, some of which were even spread over two seasons.

 All 9 seasons are on Hulu.
 Go crazy (The movies aren't, unfortunately)